 Benefits and Application

 Fractional Laser skin resurfacing can be used to treat the general aging of the skin that occurs from the passage of time and the effects of the Australian sun.
 This includes uneven pigmentation, large pores, dull tone and loss of elasticity.
 Fine lines and wrinkles, particularly around the eyes, upper lip and mouth can be effectively treated and substantially improved over a course of two to three treatments.
-The treatments are spaced one to two months apart and results are then assessed six months after the final treatment.
+The treatments are spaced three to six months apart and results are then assessed six months after the final treatment.
 The skin is tightened by the effect of the laser energy on the collagen fibres in the dermis causing an immediate contraction and then increased stimulation of collagen production occurring over at least six months after the last treatment.

 Either the whole face or selected small areas such as the upper lip and mouth or the eyes can be treated.